 Idiot’s guide to Power supplies

-If you’re planing to power your transmitter from batteries than skip this section!
+If you’re planning to power your transmitter from batteries than skip this section!
 You might want to read it to get an idea of what it takes to power transmitter off the mains voltage.

-Wall-wart types are sometimes not of stabilised type.
+Wall-wart types are sometimes not of stabilized type.
 Worst can output even 20V when in load-free mode and only go down to rated 12V under load.
-This is not what you want to use as it may damage your transmitter and will definitely present as a strong 50/60Hz hum on your signal from the lack of proper stabilisation.
+This is not what you want to use as it may damage your transmitter and will definitely present as a strong 50/60Hz hum on your signal from the lack of proper stabilization.
 Short circuit protection is useful but not mandatory.
 A fuse serves well instead of protection and you should definitely use one.
 They cost 5 cents and a final RF transistor can cost you more than 100 US$/Euro.

 Adjustable output voltage gives you an additional feature, you will be able to change your transmitter’s output power by changing voltage of your power supply.
 Not bad.
 You can sometimes squeeze more power out of your transmitter if you raise voltage over rated voltage for your transmitter just a little bit.
 But be careful, this is likely to destroy your output transistor, make some electrolytic capacitors blow up or cause excessive heating.
 MAXPRO exciters can take up to about 15.5V max before damage occurs.

 Importance of proper power supply is often underestimated.
-Poor power supply can cause several serious problems; add hum to your signal, cause interference to your neighbours (typical for AM systems where RF leaks into power lines), low current rating, unstable operation under RF field etc. Complicated laboratory power supply units with lots of poorly shielded electronics are often susceptible to RF fields meaning they can uncontrollably raise their output voltage or short-circuit protection can trip when the current is not even reaching 10% of the limit.
+Poor power supply can cause several serious problems; add hum to your signal, cause interference to your neighbors (typical for AM systems where RF leaks into power lines), low current rating, unstable operation under RF field etc. Complicated laboratory power supply units with lots of poorly shielded electronics are often susceptible to RF fields meaning they can uncontrollably raise their output voltage or short-circuit protection can trip when the current is not even reaching 10% of the limit.
 A good power supply for transmitters should be RF shielded.

 Acceptable units are nowadays available at bargain prices, online stores such as Mouser or Digikey have them, as well as ham radio stores and ham fests.
 We sell a number of models ourselves here.
 Low voltage 15V versions are available here.
 Stronger transmitters often operate from 48V or even 65V.
 Our strongest mains power supply can power up to about 2000W FM transmitter.
 If you prefer to build your equipment by yourself get your soldering irons and check out these projects below.
 Always observe safety rules when handling mains voltage, mistakes can be lethal!